payalmantri/CS-411-UIUC-Project/doc/ProjectDescription.md

 ## Functionality Description
-The web portal for a fantasy football game will offer a wide range of functionalities to its users.
+The web portal for a fantasy soccer game will offer a wide range of functionalities to its users.

 Firstly, the login screen is displayed and the user is prompted to enter his/her login credentials.
 The admin can add new users to the database.
 The admin can also delete users from the database.
 The admin can also update the user details in the database.
 The admin can also view the list of users in the database.
 Admin can also view all the teams' details in the database and also view all the players' details in the database.
 Admin is able to make changes to the current player and team database for updating and maintaining the information provided on the webpage.
 The admin can choose to archive certain players to make them “inactive”, which is similar to deletion but the player’s data will be kept for observation only.

 The general user will see the list of players in his current team as the landing page.
 He can search for players based on different parameters like name, position, rating , base price etc. The user can add(insert) players to his team, remove(delete) players from his team, update(update) the players in his team and view the players in his team.
 The user can also manage positions of players in their team to simulate different tactics that may be used in the field.

-With these and other functionalities, the web portal for a fantasy football game will provide a comprehensive and engaging platform for users to experience the excitement of football and gaming
+With these and other functionalities, the web portal for a fantasy soccer game will provide a comprehensive and engaging platform for users to experience the excitement of soccer and gaming.

 ## UI Mockup